wits-fe/bittorrent-NAT-hole-punching/README.md

    Because the port opened by the hole punching software is random, the BT client needs to change the listen port to match it so that other users can connect to.

-   Once open port is established, this script will inform the BT client to set the listen port then add route-forwarding rules to bypass firewall.
+   Once open port is established, this script will inform the BT client to set the listen port then add route-forwarding rules.

 # Prerequisites
  - Make sure that `iptables` `curl` is installed on your system